-So before you cook your next steak, learn about common cuts of meat, how to prepare them and what they’ll cost you.
-Here's everything you need to know to make a perfect steak that's worth your money.
+So, before you cook your next steak, learn about common cuts of meat, how to prepare them and what they’ll cost you.

 When it comes down to it, prime refers to the best cut from the rib subprimal — the larger “mother” cut the prime rib roast comes from — and includes ribs six through 12.
 Rib-eye steaks come from the prime section.
 So, whenever you see smaller three- and four-bone prime rib roasts in the market, you can rest assured they come from the prime as well.